 - Tesla charges ahead on better-than-expected deliveries

-- Banks gain as Treasury yields rally
+- Banks gain as Treasury yields rally on rate hike hopes

 All of Wall Street's main indexes ended 2021 with monthly, quarterly and annual gains, recording their biggest three-year advance since 1999.